Coco-and-data/Demographic-Data-Analyzer/README.md

-We are still developing the interactive instructional part of the Python curriculum.
-For now, here are some videos on the freeCodeCamp.org YouTube channel that will teach you everything you need to know to complete this project:

-Python for Everybody Video Course (14 hours)

-How to Analyze Data with Python Pandas (10 hours)

 In this challenge you must analyze demographic data using Pandas.
 You are given a dataset of demographic data that was extracted from the 1994 Census database.
 Here is a sample of what the data looks like:

 |    |   age | workclass        |   fnlwgt | education   |   education-num | marital-status     | occupation        | relationship   | race   | sex    |   capital-gain |   capital-loss |   hours-per-week | native-country   | salary   |